lvhernandez/will-sdk-for-signature-sigcaptx-windows/GETTING-STARTED.md

 * MSI log files are created in the folder %TEMP%

-SigCaptX is supplied as a 32-bit application and requires the 32-version of the Signature SDK, regardless of your Windows version.
+SigCaptX is supplied as a 32-bit application and requires the 32-version of the Signature Library, regardless of your Windows version.
 To simplify the installation a combined installer is included:
 **Wacom-SigCaptX-XX.exe**

-Run the installer with default options to install the components in:
+Run the installer with default options to install the library in:
 C:\Program Files (x86)\Common Files\WacomGSS

 ## HTML Samples

-Samples equivalent to the Signature SDK samples are included with the changes needed to use SigCaptX components.
+Samples equivalent to the Signature Library samples are included with the changes needed to use SigCaptX library.
 PortCheck.htm is included to check that the SigCaptX service is available, independently of signature capture.

 Having downloaded the samples you will need to install your Signature license in the code:

 Search and replace '<<license>>' with your evaluation license string.
-The samples can then be opened and run in any of the commonly used browsers: Internet Explorer/Firefox/Chrome.
+The samples can then be opened and run in any of the commonly used browsers: Internet Explorer/Edge/Firefox/Chrome.

 | Sample                        | Description                                                           |